 Grenke says it is considering legal action after shortseller attack

-FRANKFURT, Sept 17 (Reuters) - German leasing firm Grenke is considering taking legal action against shortseller Fraser Perring's Viceroy Research, it said on Thursday, following days of turmoil in which the company's share price halved.
+FRANKFURT, Sept 17 (Reuters) - German leasing firm Grenke said on Thursday it was considering taking legal action against shortseller Fraser Perring's Viceroy Research, following days of turmoil in which the company'sshare price halved.

 Grenke said it had convened a task force to deal with a detailed rebuttal of accusations made against the company by Viceroy Research.